Observations at the hive entrance

 |

-Between 10 h and 11 h, suddenly you hear the flight of drones, which is unusual at that time, and you quickly identify the colony they come from.
-It is flying irregularly and pollen-laden bees are leaving the entrance.
+Between 10 and 11 o'clock, you suddenly hear the roaring of the drones, which is unusual at that hour, and you quickly identify the colony from which they are coming.
+It is flying irregularly and pollen-laden bees are emerging from the entrance.

-When you walk slowly in front of the apiary in the evening, as the sounds of the day gradually fade, you can hear very distinctly the “tut ” of a young queen through the entrance of populations that have produced a prime swarm.
-The “qwak” of queens still in the cells is more difficult to hear.
-This colony will produce, the next day or at the latest on the 3rd day, a secondary swarm.
-In the secondary swarm as in the “singing swarm”, the queen appears first.
-Both leave even if the temperature is less favourable and both build exclusively worker cells for 3 weeks.
+When walking slowly in front of the apiary in the evening, as the sounds of the day gradually fall silent, one can hear very distinctly the "toot" of a young queen through the hive entrance of colonies that have produced a primary swarm.
+The "quack" of queens still inside their cells is more difficult to hear.
+This colony will produce a cast swarm the following day or by the 3rd day at the latest.
+In a cast swarm as in a singing swarm, the queen appears first.
+Both emerge even if the temperature is less favourable, and both build worker cells exclusively for 3 weeks.

-A colony that has not produced a prime swarm gives the well-known “tut”.
-The queen of this colony died about two weeks ago or was injured or killed during an inspection, which often happens.
-This colony produces the next day a “singing swarm” (► Swarming).
+A colony that has not produced a primary swarm emits the well-known "toot".
+The queen of this colony died about two weeks ago, or was injured or killed during an inspection — which often happens.
+This colony will produce a singing swarm the following day (► Essaimage).

-In summer, when the internal temperature of the hive is too high, a large part of the colony leaves it, instinctively sensing various dangers (softening of comb structures, collapse of combs loaded with honey or brood).
-If the temperature continues to rise above 36 °C, the brood suffers and may die.
-This dead brood decomposes in the cells, but it must not be confused with foulbrood.
-Ventilation must be provided immediately and the tray removed if it is in place.
-This situation occurs most often in apiaries exposed to the south and lacking any protection from the sun’s rays striking the hive entrance directly.
+In summer, when the internal temperature of the hive is too high, a large part of the colony leaves it, instinctively sensing various dangers (softening of the comb, collapse of combs laden with honey or brood).
+If the temperature continues to rise above 36°C, the brood suffers and may die.
+This dead brood decomposes in the cells, but must not under any circumstances be confused with foulbrood.
+The hive must be ventilated immediately and the varroa insert board removed if in place.
+This situation occurs most frequently in apiaries exposed to the midday sun with no protection against sunlight striking directly on the entrance.

 |